 - Alphabetically listed references (with full titles and page ranges) may be numbered according to their alphabetical order and cited by their number.

-- Separate tables (numbered with roman numerals in the order of appearance in the text) should be used for all but the simplest tabular material; they should have captions that make the tables intelligible without reference to the text.
+- Tables must be placed within the text of your paper and (numbered with roman numerals in the order of appearance.)
+They should be used for all but the simplest tabular material; and contain captions that make the tables intelligible without reference to the text.
 The structure should be clear, with simple column headings denoting all units.
 Unaltered computer output and notation are generally unacceptable.